 I first tried climbing while in Thailand in 2007 and have been climbing off and on ever since.
 The perks of joining the gym in May 2016 is that I get to climb more regularly and try out bouldering.
 I've realized that climbing is a lot of fun while learning about what your mind and body can (or can't do).
 Working here is great - people are friendly, inviting and like to share a good laugh.

-Michelle is tea-loving, book-reading, cat-loving person who's been working for the Edge since 2000.
+Michelle is tea-loving, book-reading, cat-loving person who's been working for North Vancouver since 2000.
 As a coach she's a merciless stickler for proper footwork.
 As a team manager she's obsessively organized; everything is labelled, she has lists for her lists, and boy does she like colour-coding!
 As a person, Michelle is sunny, outgoing and just a little bit silly.
 But only just a little.

 Kia is a born and raised Vancouverite that has developed a love for coaching people of all ages and abilities in anything that has to do with movement.
-At the Edge, you will find him teaching kids aged 9 - 12 in our very own Spiders program, guiding teens in the Climb Club, running Intro to Indoor Climbing and Beyond the Basics courses, and working on technique with beginner and intermediate climbers in the Climb Clinic.
-His teaching doesn't stop at The Edge - you might just spot him teaching skiing, karate, tennis, or archery somewhere in the city!
+At North Vancouver, you will find him teaching kids aged 9 - 12 in our very own Spiders program, guiding teens in the Climb Club, running Intro to Indoor Climbing and Beyond the Basics courses, and working on technique with beginner and intermediate climbers in the Climb Clinic.
+His teaching doesn't stop at North Vancouver - you might just spot him teaching skiing, karate, tennis, or archery somewhere in the city!
 He is particularly keen on working with children and teens facing challenges, whether that has to do with a fear of heights or falling, anxiety, or guiding children with special needs!